FWinkler79/spring-cloud-gateway-rsocket-sample/README.md

 ## Gateway Cluster Mode

-Run gateway for first node.
-The run another gateway with `spring.profiles.active=gateway2`
+Run a Gateway instance.
+Run a Gateway instance with `spring.profiles.active=gateway-instance-2`.

 You should see logs like this in 2nd gateway node:
 ```